Paul Janensch: Radio journalism career

 Beginning in 1997, Janensch expanded his work to radio broadcasting.
-His weekly media commentaries continue to be broadcast by WQUN AM 1220, Quinnipiac University's commercial radio station, serving Hamden, New Haven and other Connecticut communities.
+His weekly media commentaries were broadcast by WQUN AM 1220, Quinnipiac University's commercial radio station, serving Hamden, New Haven and other Connecticut communities.
 One 2010 commentary took a more light-hearted approach than his normally serious analyses when he focused on a professional Barbie doll released just before Christmas called "News Anchor Barbie."
 For 10 years, his commentaries on the news media were aired by the five stations of WNPR Connecticut Public Radio.

 Janensch's commentaries for WNPR and the newspapers often were picked up by other platforms, including the Poynter Institute's James Romenesko and the journalism.org site of the Project for Excellence in Journalism.

 In 2010 Janensch's weekly "Treasure Coast Essays" began on NPR-affiliated station WQCS, serving Florida communities of Vero Beach and Fort Pierce.
-He also is heard occasionally on Albany, NY public radio FM station WMAC's ongoing feature called "The Academic Minute."
-His occasional guest commentaries are aired by WSHU-FM in Fairfield, Connecticut.
+He was also heard occasionally on Albany, NY public radio FM station WMAC's ongoing feature called "The Academic Minute."
+His occasional guest commentaries were aired by WSHU-FM in Fairfield, Connecticut.